Vancouver Island wedding photographers

 • Can we see a complete wedding gallery from start to finish?

-Photographer travel is common on the Island, but it's still smart to start your shortlist locally, then expand.
+Travel is common on the Island, but it's smart to start your shortlist locally, then expand.

 Why is wedding photography so expensive?

-It's not just about showing up with a camera.
-You're paying for the photographer's experience, storytelling skill, and the many hours spent preparing and editing after your wedding.
-Most professionals spend 30–50+ hours editing a single 8-hour wedding, ensuring lighting, color, and emotion are perfect.
-They also invest heavily in equipment, insurance, backup systems, and professional-grade gear to handle unpredictable Island conditions.
-More than anything, you're paying for their ability to capture fleeting, once-in-a-lifetime moments that can't be redone.
+It's not just showing up with a camera.
+You're paying for experience, storytelling skill, and the many hours spent editing after your wedding.
+Most professionals spend 30 to 50+ hours editing a single 8-hour wedding, plus they invest in backup gear, insurance, and professional equipment.
+More than anything, you're paying for the ability to capture fleeting moments that can't be redone.

 Is 6 hours enough?